-Section 1: About the local authority makin g a UASC transfer request
+Section 1: About the local authority making a UASC transfer request

 Entry LA requesting transfer

 Social Worker

 Date Part A completed

 Section 2: About the child

 Port/HO ref: Location of entry to the UK:

 First name:

 Middle names:

 Family name:

 Any other names known by: Any other names used:

 DOB:

 Age:

 Gender:

 Is this age disputed?
 Yes/No If yes complete section 9

 Nationality: Language:

 Are there any documents to support the stated nationality and age?
-If yes, please list Dialect:
+If yes, please list

 Does the child speak any English?
 Please indicate (e.g. easily, a little, none) Speaks Understands Reads Write

 Religion: Practising?

 Any dietary considerations?

 Section 3: Health

-Allergies: Medication:
+Allergies: gies: Medication:

 Smoke?
 Alcohol?
 Drugs/Substance misuse?

-And there are abused a signer of to ability O
+ŭ

-Are there any obvious signs of to rauma/vuiner ability?
+Are there any obvious signs of tr rauma/vulner ability?

 Does the child require any emer gency health treatment?

-Are there any physical marks, so ars or identify ing features that at would enable this child to be
+Are there any physical marks, so identified if necessary? ars or identify ying features tha at would enable this child to be

-identified if necessary?

 Any long-term health concerns?

 Are there any other health issue of? s that any re ceiving local au thority should be made aware

 Has the child been assessed as fit to travel to a new local au thority?

-Section 4: Education/Work his story
+Section 4: Education/Work his tory

 Have they attended school?
-Number of year ars attended?
+Number of years attended?

 Grades completed:

 Work History:

 Section 5: Trafficking

-Are there any indications that the e child may h ave been traffic ked?
+Are there any indications that the child may have been trafficked?

-Does the child have an Indepe ndent Child Trafficking Gua rdian, please provide contact
+Does the child have an Independent Child Trafficking Guardian, please provide contact details.

-details.

-Frontle en la farma ettera

 Further information